What is an offset mortgage? Find out how an offset mortgage works, whether it's right for you and how to find the best offset mortgage rates.

 Let’s say you had a £200,000 mortgage to pay over 20 years with a 2% interest rate.

 If you took out an offset mortgage and put the £5,000 in a linked savings account, you’d pay interest on £195,000.

-According to Barclays’ offset mortgage calculator, if you kept your monthly repayments the same as they would be on a mortgage of £200,000, you’d pay off your home loan two months early and save £454 in mortgage interest.¹
+According to Barclays’ offset mortgage calculator, if you kept your monthly repayments the same as they would be on a £200,000 mortgage you’d pay off your home loan 2 months early.
+You'd also save £454 in mortgage interest.¹

 You’d also still have the lump sum of £5,000.